 Monitoring sensor values in the Monitor Console allows the user to view sensor data in real-time.

-In the following example, the crash detected block is being monitored in the Monitor Console.
-The project directs the GO Robot to stop if the GO Robot comes in contact with a wall or other object.
-Watch as the value of the crash detected block in the Monitor Console changes from false to true when your robot comes in contact with an object.
+In the following example, the <Pressing bumper> block is being monitored in the Monitor Console.
+The project directs the GO Robot to stop if the LED Bumper comes in contact with a wall or other object (pressed).
+Watch as the value of the <Pressing bumper> block in the Monitor Console changes from false to true when the LED Bumper comes in contact with an object.

 The Monitor Console can also be used to help the user visualize the flow of the project by showing blocks that may not be explicitly reported in the Playground Dashboard, such as timer in seconds.

-In the following example, timer value is being reported in the Monitor Console.
-The GO Robot will drive forward 400mm and then wait until timer value reports back a value greater than 3 seconds.
+In the following example, the (Timer value) block is being reported in the Monitor Console.
+The GO Robot will drive forward 400mm and then wait until the (Timer value) block reports back a value greater than 3 seconds.
 The GO Robot will then turn right 90 degrees.
 Without the Monitor Console, the user would be unable to visualize the exact timing of the turn right 90 degrees command.

 Monitoring Variable Values